-Copies of Caltech's sexual violence, nondiscrimination, unlawful harassment, and other policies are available on campus from Caltech's Title IX Coordinator, the Human Resources Office, any Student Affairs office, Dean's offices, the Caltech Center for Diversity, the Staff and Faculty Consultation Center, and the Provost's Office and from Human Resources at JPL.
-Policies are also published in the Caltech Catalog and on the Caltech Human Resources website, the Student Affairs website, the Title IX website, and the JPL Human Resources website.
+Information on harassment and sexual violence, as well as copies of Caltech's Sexual Violence, Nondiscrimination and Equal Employment Opportunity, Violence Prevention, and Unlawful Harassment policies are available from Caltech's Title IX Coordinator and Deputy Coordinators, Student Affairs and Deans offices, the Caltech Center for Diversity, Resident Associates, the Staff and Faculty Consultation Center, Employee & Organization Development at campus, and Employee Relations and the Employee Assistance Program at JPL.
+The Policies are published in the Caltech Catalog and on the following Caltech websites: Caltech Human Resources, JPL Humans Resources, Title IX, and Student Affairs.